NathanWS360/Analysis-of-WHO-Alcohol-Consumption-Data/README.md

 The dataset for this project was provided by the World Health Organization:

 “Recorded Alcohol per Capita Consumption, from 2010.” *World Health Organization*, World Health Organization, 13 June 2022, apps.who.int/gho/data/node.main.A1039?lang=en

+### Data Analysis Questions

+The exploratory analysis in this project aims to answer the following questions:
+- Which countries consume the most/least of each type of alcohol?
+- Which country consumes the most/least alcohol in general?
+- How have alcohol consumption numbers changed during the 2010s, worldwide?
+- How has alcohol consumption changed during the 2010s in the USA?
+- Have any other interesting trends occurred in alcohol consumption over time?